charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Tracking and allocating bulk quantifies of food gave rise to writing and politics.
 Wars between professional armies demanded new weapons and armor.
 Close proximity to livestock was a vector for new diseases.
-Spain's technological dominance over the Incas comes as no surprise when we consider that Spain was built on wheat (domesticated around 8,000 BCE) while the Inca Empire was built on corn (domesticated around 4,000 BCE).
+Spain's technological dominance over the Incas comes as no surprise when we consider that wheat (domesticated 8,000 BCE) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BCE).

 This brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?

+wheat and cows were domesticates thousands of miles apart

+syria to india is 3,000 miles
+mexico city to kansas city 2500 miles

+some species are better for domestication than others

+eurasia is the biggest and most temperate continent by far